 Ranunculus wilanderi is found in drainage and seepage areas in a gently sloping moss tundra, usually deeply embedded in the moss cover.
 The substrate in the area is circumneutral or basic.
-In the Norwegian Red List, the habitat is characterized as: "A moist to wet patterned ground rich in mosses, transitional to wetland, on a gentle slope with seepage on moderately basic ground.
+In the Norwegian Red List 2021, the habitat is characterized as: "A moist to wet patterned ground rich in mosses, transitional to wetland, on a gentle slope with seepage on moderately basic ground.
 This habitat type is very sensitive to changes in precipitation and temperature, and we consider the locality as potentially threathened by any significant change in climate".
 (Solstad et al. 2021, translated here.)

 Probably thermophilous.
 The only known locality of Ranunculus wilanderi in the world is on Kapp Thordsen (Dickson Land), on the north side of Isfjorden in the central parts of Spitsbergen, where the species has been known since 1871.
 The population has been evaluated as "fairly extensive" (Elven & Elvebakk 1996) or as consisting of less than 20 plants (Engelskjøn et al. 2003).
 In 2008 and 2009, a total of 85 individuals in four groups were observed, within one km² (R. Elven & I.G.
 Alsos observ.).